gautampambhar/azure-aks-azcicd-deploy/READMEs/README-AKS.md

 ## Step-9: Create Ingress SSL: Cert manager and Let's incrypt
 1. Install Cert manager using helm: is a native Kubernetes certificate management controller which helps with issuing certificates from a variety of sources(Let's incrypt ).
 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.
   - Cert manager, takes generated CSR certificate and submit to Let's incrypt automatically
-2. use TLS options in ingress service to create domain specific **Secret**. each domain will have their own secret
+2. Use TLS options in ingress service to create domain specific **Secret**. each domain will have their own secret
 3. Configure cert manager to use let's encrypt as certificate provider.
   - Cert manager will submit the CSR to Let's incrypt and get the certs from Let's incrypt and then apply certs to our application

-1. create aks cluster
+1. Create aks cluster
-2. application deployment
+2. Application deployment
   1. Nginx ingress controller
     1. Create PIP
-    2. install helm
+    2. Install helm
-    3. install nginx ingress
+    3. Install nginx ingress
-  2. install externalDns
+  2. Install externalDns
   3. Cert Manager